yizzuide/Milkomeda/README.md

 - If you have a better idea, please submit a new issue with `[feature]` prefix.
 - Fork from `master` branch, checkout a new branch named like `feat_module_yyyyMMdd` for add new module，`fix_module_yyyyMMdd` for fixing issues.
-- The newly added module as universal as possible, provide demo in `MilkomedaDemo` as better.
+- The newly added module should be as universal as possible, also provide demo in `MilkomedaDemo` as better.
-- The newly added module must be under package `com.github.yizzuide.milkomeda`, and can be enabled with annotation.
+- The newly added module must be under package `com.github.yizzuide.milkomeda` with addition module name sub package, and can be enabled with annotation in Spring Boot environment.
 - Don't commit IDE config file and OS temp file, please add to `.gitignore` file.
+- The last thing, pull request for me with `master` branch or `dev-xxx` if there is a recent new version development branch.

 ## Author
 yizzuidefu837014586@163.com